House Exterior Ideas and Designs

 This is an example of a brown contemporary two floor detached house in Devon with a pitched roof and mixed cladding.

-This is an example of a large contemporary rear detached house in Other with three floors, mixed cladding, a flat roof and a green roof.
+Inspiration for a large contemporary brick and rear semi-detached house in London with a pitched roof, a metal roof and a grey roof.

-Design ideas for a beige classic two floor detached house in Essex with stone cladding, a pitched roof and a grey roof.
+Inspiration for a red classic two floor detached house in Sussex with mixed cladding, a pitched roof, a shingle roof and a brown roof.

 House Exterior Ideas and Designs